Multi-Head Finite-State Dimension: Introduction

 \section{Introduction}

-This paper introduces \emph{multihead finite-state dimension} and \emph{multihead finite-state strong dimension}, two new tools for algorithmic information theory.
-Our main theorem is a hierarchy result establishing that each additional head strengthens these multihead dimensions.
+This paper introduces \emph{multi-head finite-state dimension} and \emph{multi-head finite-state strong dimension}, two new tools for algorithmic information theory.
+Our main theorem is a hierarchy result establishing that each additional head strengthens these multi-head dimensions.

 The primary historical steps leading to our work are as follows. \begin{enumerate}[(i)] \item Hausdorff~\cite{Haus19} introduced \emph{Hausdorff dimension}, which became a central tool in classical geometric measure theory.
 (Note the term ``classical'' here does not mean ``old,'' but rather not involving the theory of computation or related aspects of mathematical logic.) \item Tricot~\cite{Tric82} and Sullivan~\cite{Sull84} introduced \emph{packing dimension}, a kind of dual and upper bound of Hausdorff dimension. \item J. Lutz~\cite{DCC,DISS} proved a \emph{gale characterization} of Hausdorff dimension that enables \emph{effectivizations} of Hausdorff dimension at various levels of computability and computational complexity. \item Dai, Lathrop, J. Lutz, and Mayordomo~\cite{DDLM04} showed that Hausdorff dimension can even be effectivized at the finite-state level. \item Athreya, Hitchcock, J. Lutz, and Mayordomo~\cite{AHLM07} proved that the above effectivizations can also be carried out for packing dimension, thus yielding \emph{strong dimensions} at each of these levels. \end{enumerate} All the above have yielded many applications in algorithmic information theory, computational complexity, geometric measure theory, analytic number theory, and other areas.
 In particular, the finite-state dimension $\dimFS{}(S)$ and the finite-state strong dimension $\DimFS{}(S)$ of infinite sequences $S$ over a finite alphabet $\Sigma$ have had useful interactions with Borel normal numbers and uniform distribution theory~\cite{Buge2012,ClaRay2025,DoLuNa2007,GLLM2014,KozShe2021,LutMay2021,Lope2006,NanPul2025,NanPul2024,NanVan2016,NanVis2020}, Shannon entropy and Kullback-Leibler divergence~\cite{BoHiVi2005,HitVin2006,HLMS2021,KozShe2019,KozShe2021,DFRD}, and efficient prediction of data streams~\cite{Druc2013,ForLut2005,Hitc2003}.
 The references here are representative but far from exhaustive.
 The \href{https://www.eecs.uwyo.edu/~jhitchco/bib/dim/}{Effective Fractal Dimension Bibliography} maintained by Hitchcock is more comprehensive.